LihaoR/c51-qr-dqn/README.md

 and now it's much better than c51, in pong, it will be convergence in 5000000 time-steps

-the offline training one is almost like rainbow
+the offline training one is almost like rainbow.

+segment tree and replay memory are modified version and the original code is from tusimple